tenacityteam/tenacity/BUILDING.md

 cmake -G Ninja -S . -B build
 ```

+**IMPORTANT**: If building under FreeBSD, you need to add
+`-DFREEBSD_ADJUST_DIRS=ON` to this command.
+Required packages installed via
+`pkg` get installed to `/usr/local`, unlike most Linux distributions, and these
+directories are not a part of the default compiler configuation.

 **Note**: Under MSYS2, be sure to add `-DVCPKG=OFF` to ensure vcpkg does not
 automatically build dependencies.
 (You should install dependencies from the
 repos instead).
 You may also wisth to add `-DSBSMS=ON` to enable high-quality